fshokor/PBAllos/README.md

 The program will compute the MI for each 200 frames apart => 5 files of MI matrix in each file format.

-Note: BY default, the testall, takes every 200 frames apart.
-You can change the parameters by changing the arguments of main.py (see usage section)
+Note: BY default, the `testall.sh`, takes every 200 frames apart.
+You can change the parameters by changing the arguments of `main.py` (see usage section)

 # References